intelligems/django-mobile-app/README.md

 - `django-filters`, which provides filtering capabilities in the DRF API views
 - `django-guardian`, for custom object or model level permissions
 - `celery`, for background tasks handling.
 By default, it's expected to be used for device registration on the AWS SNS service.
+- `django-extensions`, offering a collection of custom extensions for Django

 # Prerequisites
 - Python3